 The criminology minor emphasizes criminological theory and research and is an introduction to the concept of deviance and related issues of criminal behavior.
 The minor is grounded in sociological theory and methods and allows students flexibility in the choice of specialized criminological study such as, juvenile delinquency, sociology of law, formal institutions of social control, community and crime, and data analysis in criminology.
 No courses for the minor may be taken for S/U credit.

 The Criminology minor consists of 16 hours.
-Any student seeking a minor must consult with a minor adviser on a plan of work, and must file a copy of this plan with the minor adviser at least one semester before graduation.
+Any student seeking a minor must consult with a minor advisor on a plan of work, and must file a copy of this plan with the minor advisor at least one semester before graduation.

 Required Courses (13 credit hours)

 *If a student successfully completes PS371 or PSY240/241 with a 'C-' or better, the SOC300 requirement will be waived, but three (3) additional hours of sociology are required at the 300 or 400 level.
 PSY 230 can not be used as a substitute for SOC 300.

 Note that SOC300 has a prerequisite or co-requisite, ST311 - Introduction to Statistics.

 **Elective course.
 Students must choose 1 course (3 hours) from the following list: